PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Evaluation and Analysis

 \subsection{Privacy Protection and Overheads}

-In addition to evaluating learning performance, we compare the privacy protection and overheads of PP-MARL with baselines for \ref{sec:sima} in Table \ref{table:Diversity}.
+We compare the privacy protection and overheads of PP-MARL with baselines for use case 1 in Table \ref{table:Diversity}.
+Non-intelligent methods, such as DB and RC, are not big data-driven methods and do not introduce obvious overheads and privacy issues, and we do not show their comparison here.
+The noises added on the loss follow the Laplace distribution with center 0 and scale 0.01, which can preserve (0.1, 0)-DP given rewards are normalized.{}

-Firstly, the privacy protection degree is defined as the root mean square error (RMSE) between the inferred data and actual ones.
-A higher RMSE implies that it is more difficult to infer private data from public data and thus able to provide better privacy protection.
+Firstly, the \emph{privacy protection degree} in Table \ref{table:Diversity} is defined as the root mean square error (RMSE) between the inferred data and actual ones.
+For example, the locations of targets and the movement of drones are the private data of use case 1, and the RMSE is the difference between the inferred locations and movement and actual ones.{} A higher RMSE implies that it is more difficult to infer private data from public data and thus able to provide better privacy protection.
 The results reveal that DDPG provides the best protection because it is non-cooperative without information sharing, and the inferred data are predicted from zero vectors as inputs.
 However, as our experimental results in \S \ref{sec:sima} and \S \ref{sec:simb} show, non-cooperative MARL (i.e., DDPG) can be less effective with lower gains.
 PP-MARL provides better privacy protection than the other cooperative methods because it only shares q values.
-Although value-decomposition methods (e.g., FACMAC) can protect privacy for actions, private data may still be inferred much easier from their public data.
-FedQ provides marginally less privacy protection than PP-MARL owing to reward sharing.
+Although value-decomposition methods (e.g., FACMAC) can protect privacy for actions, private data may still be inferred much easier from public data.
+FedQ provides marginally less privacy protection than PP-MARL because it shares rewards in addition to q values. \Reptwo{Finally, we analyze privacy protection for inferring other agents' private data from each agent, as shown in the second column values of protection in Table \ref{table:Diversity}.
+These values are significantly lower than the first-column values because overlapping observations among agents make it easier to infer from agents rather than the central node.
+Next, we can see that HE performs better than the non-HE cooperative methods.
+In our interactive HE (HE$^{\text{1}}$), sharing the outputs of middle layers does not introduce additional privacy leakage, and the use of randomness provides better protection against inference attacks compared to HE$^{\text{2}}$, which is a non-interactive HE that uses linear activation.}{3}{}